The Common Program of the People's Republic of China 1949-1954

 c) Within the Textiles & Light Industry, the campaign addressed prevalent issues such as wage suppression and widespread tax evasion.
 The Party leveraged worker-initiated denunciations as a key enforcement mechanism, empowering employees to report their employers' perceived transgressions.
 Furthermore, mandated price reductions were imposed on goods, a measure designed to curb excessive profits and ensure compliance with state economic policies.

-The Transportation and Logistics sector faced scrutiny for the theft of state property, a critical concern given its role in facilitating the movement of goods and resources.
+d) The Transportation and Logistics sector faced scrutiny for the theft of state property, a critical concern given its role in facilitating the movement of goods and resources.
 Enforcement in this area included the confiscation of assets from implicated firms and individuals.
 This was often followed by comprehensive management restructuring, bringing these vital operations under tighter state supervision and control.

 e) Finally, the Finance and Accounting sector was targeted for practices such as the concealment of funds and engaging in fraudulent accounting practices.
 To combat this, the Party deployed specialized Party-led forensic accounting teams to meticulously scrutinize financial records.
 These investigations frequently culminated in the initiation of criminal proceedings against those found in violation, underscoring the severity with which the state viewed financial malfeasance during this period.

 Through these sector-specific interventions, the Five-Anti Campaign systematically dismantled perceived capitalist malpractices, consolidated state control over key economic sectors, and laid the groundwork for a more centrally planned economy.

 5) The campaign begins tapering off.
 Focus shifts from mass mobilization to follow-up regulation and socialist transformation of business.
 Recognizes excesses and local deviations, calls for correction to avoid damaging production or alienating productive capitalists.
 On May 30, 1952, Zhou Enlai presided over the 138th Executive Meeting of the GAC.
 When discussing Bo Yibo's report on the "Five Antis" campaign, he announced that the campaign would end in June on the basis of achieving significant results.

+6) Late 1952: The campaign wound down, though its impact continued in political and economic spheres.
+Some local campaigns continued.
+The CCP evaluated the results and began drafting policies for state-private joint ventures as part of the transition to socialism.
+Moving toward normalization and integration, using administrative and financial mechanisms (shares, promissory notes) to resolve conflicts and reintegrate private businesses under state oversight.
 On 25 October, 1952, the CCP circulated the report by the Political Research Office on the issue of ending the wufan movement.
-The report pointed out that: based on statistics from 67 cities in the five major regions of North China, Northeast, East, Northwest and Mid-South, as well as from the overall Southwest region, the number of industrialists
+The report pointed out that: based on statistics from 67 cities in the five major regions of North China, Northeast, East, Northwest and Mid-South, as well as from the overall Southwest region, the number of industrialists and merchants involved in the wufan movement totalled 999,707 enterprises.
+Criminal sentences were given to 1,509 persons and 19 people got death or suspended death sentences.

 Spence (1990).
-Page 539 Shanghai Lu (2018) Pages 1-2 PRC
+Page 539 Shanghai

-Despite its financial gains, the campaign also generated a series of problems.
-Routine work was sidelined in favor of the campaign's priorities, leading to a decrease in production quantity and quality, an increase in accidents, and even the halt of production in some urban and rural areas.
-The Chinese economy, still heavily reliant on the private sector, suffered a severe downturn.
-Both private and state-owned businesses were impacted, leading to widespread closures and operational cutbacks in urban private enterprises.
-This slowdown was evident in a 13% drop in monetary flow in spring 1952 compared to the previous year.
 Regional economic indicators further highlighted the crisis: North China's tax revenues plummeted by 50% in February 1952, and in Tianjin, 4,000 private businesses closed, affecting 400,000 people.
-Deng Xiaoping, then military governor of Southwest China, reported a near-crisis in his region on February 22, 1952, anticipating a 50% decrease in first-quarter tax revenues and widespread unemployment among tax agencies.
+Deng Xiaoping, then military governor of Southwest China, reported a near-crisis in his Region on February 22, 1952, anticipating a 50% decrease in first-quarter tax revenues and widespread unemployment among tax agencies.
 This recession, triggered by political pressure on the private sector, led to mass unemployment and worsened the plight of already impoverished urban dwellers.
 In one Chongqing district alone, 20,000 residents—a third of its population—faced starvation and resisted the Sanfan and Wufan campaigns.
-Within government agencies, widespread dismissals of cadres created numerous vacancies, necessitating replacements from higher levels to resume daily operations.
-Additionally, the use of radical strategies, such as "tiger hunting" quotas and an overzealous pursuit of major cases, led to instances of extortion and inducement for confessions, resulting in a number of wrongful and false accusations.

 The Three-Antis and Five-Antis campaigns were implemented with regional variations, but consistently featured top-down control, ad hoc organizational structures, extensive mobilization of party members and the public, and pervasive propaganda.
 Upon receiving directives from the central government, regional and local authorities established organizations to spearhead the campaigns in their respective areas.
 Production and Austerity Committees (PACs) and Austerity and Inspection Committees (AICs) were formed at various governmental levels, complemented by numerous subcommittees, inspection teams, and work teams.
 These PACs, their subordinate bodies, and specially constituted courts wielded broad authority to investigate, fine, arrest, and punish officials.
 Existing "regular institutions" at the same governmental level were compelled to cede authority to these newly formed entities.
 For instance, Nanjing's PAC alone organized 30 inspection supervision teams.
 In Shanghai, approximately 81,000 individuals participating in the Five-Antis Campaign were organized into thousands of local committees, alongside small, medium inspection teams, and work teams.

 Consistent with other campaigns of the era, party cadres recruited activists from the general populace to further mobilize the public and to lead denunciations and investigations against designated targets (In some places directly changed the land reform work teams into tiger-hunting teams).
 In Shenyang, Liaoning Province, for example, over 40,000 activists were selected for this purpose.
-While mass mobilization might seem to suggest bottom-up enforcement, the center remained in control.
+While mass mobilization might seem to suggest bottom-up enforcement, the centre remained in control.
 Lower-level reports to the central government detailed the phased implementation of the cleanup.
 While the exact sequence and content of these typically three to five phases varied, the core objectives remained consistent:

--Organizing campaign leadership and personnel.
+Organizing campaign leadership and personnel.

--Facilitating study of the campaign's goals.
+Facilitating study of the campaign's goals.

--Mobilizing public participation.
+Mobilizing public participation.

--Guiding self-criticism and reflection.
+Guiding self-criticism and reflection.

--Investigating misconduct accusations and recovering illicitly gained assets. -Establishing new standards and practices to institutionalize positive changes.
+Establishing new standards and practices to institutionalize positive changes.

 Carothers (2019).
 Page 221

-The CCP's directives on the "Five-Anti" campaign reflect a dialectical adjustment between revolutionary zeal and economic necessity.
+The CCP's directives on the "Five-Anti" campaign reflected a dialectical adjustment between revolutionary zeal and economic necessity.
 While initially framed in sharp class struggle terms, by May 1952, the campaign had shifted toward stabilizing relations with the capitalist class and embedding them into a state-supervised economy.
 The evolving policy trajectory shows the Party's willingness to correct missteps, balance ideological imperatives with practical outcomes, and lay groundwork for the broader socialist transformation of industry.
 In the CCP's anti-corruption movement, CCP leaders remained untouched, a clear indication of their privileged status.
 This shifted the campaign's focus from the "Three Antis" to the "Five Antis" in its later phase.
 While ostensibly targeting bourgeois elements as the root of corruption within the party, this shift also served to absolve party members.

+Similarly, during the "Five Antis" movement, the public hoped to see more high-profile corrupt officials brought down.
+However, the movement's primary goal was to stabilize the financial market.
+Consequently, top capitalists were largely spared.
+As the movement progressed, larger capitalists received lighter penalties.
+For instance, after Shanghai classified prominent capitalists like Rong Yiren basically law-abiding," it became clear that despite its anti-corruption rhetoric, the movement primarily targeted minor infractions, effectively "swatting flies" rather than "hitting tigers."
 The Three-anti and Five-anti campaigns were not judicial processes in the traditional sense, but forms of campaign-style governance, where administrative, legal, and ideological work were merged.
 The emphasis on mass enthusiasm and the directive to "seize the opportunity" to settle cases mirrors the logic of rectification campaigns and Yan’an-style struggle sessions, the so-called face-to-face and back-to-back reporting and exposing were also the most commonly used tricks in the Yan'an Rectification Movement.
-This method were retooled for urban, bureaucratic, and economic contexts in the early 1950s.
+This method was retooled for urban, bureaucratic, and economic contexts in the early 1950s.
 The CCP is instrumentalizing that enthusiasm for administrative and ideological objectives.
 This is central to understanding how the CCP governed through campaigns in this period.

 The Five Antis Campaign didn't solve issues like government contract fraud or the discrepancy between state and market prices.
 This was because it failed to fundamentally reform China's economic institutions or the incentives offered to factory owners.
 For China to move towards a successful socialist economy, more radical reforms were necessary.
 See Article 31.